linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

     [![Fauxton login screen](fauxton-login_small.png "Fauxton login screen")](fauxton-login.png)

-## Navigating Fauxton
+## Navigate Fauxton

-Once you have logged into Fauxton, you are presented with a list of your CouchDB databases.
+- Once you have logged into Fauxton, you are presented with a list of your CouchDB databases.
 Initially, this should only contain a `_users` and a `_replicator` database.
 These are the two default system databases used by CouchDB.

 [![Initial page in Fauxton](fauxton-database-list_small.png "Initial page in Fauxton")](fauxton-database-list.png)

-You can use the menu on the left to navigate the variety of configuration and monitoring options Fauxton offers.
+- You can use the menu on the left to navigate the variety of configuration and monitoring options Fauxton offers.
 This menu also provides a **Documentation** option, where you can find numerous links to CouchDB and Fauxton documentation libraries.

-There are two important actions not presented in the menu on the left: creating a database and adding documents to a database.
+- There are two important actions not presented in the menu on the left:
+  - Creating a database
+  - Adding documents to a database.

 The following steps show you how to take these actions using Fauxton.

 ### Create a Database